How To Discover Micro-Caps Like Celsius Up 1,268% And Glucose Health Up 2,667% Over The Last 5 Years (NASDAQ:CELH)

 The future is functional beverages, according to beverage development company Imbibe.

-The global functional beverage market is projected to witness a CAGR of 6.96% during the forecast period (2019-2024), according to a research report published by Mordor Intelligence.
+The functional drinks market is poised to grow by USD 179.28 billion during 2020-2024 progressing at a CAGR of over 11% during the forecast period.

 As a result of those observations, we are long-term bullish on both Celsius Holdings, Inc. (NASDAQ:CELH) and Glucose Health, Inc. (OTCPK:GLUC) despite some phenomenal returns this year, for reasons we will explain in this article.